cloudwego/hertz-examples/README.md

 - [client/middleware:](client/middleware) Example of using hertz client middleware
 - [client/streaming_read:](client/streaming_read) Example of streaming read response using hertz client
 - [client/forward_proxy:](client/forward_proxy) Example of configuring a forward proxy using hertz client

+## Hz

+- [hz/thrift:](hz/thrift) Example of using hz with thrift to generate server code
+- [hz/protobuf:](hz/protobuf) Example of using hz with protobuf to generate server code
+- [hz/hz_client:](hz/hz_client) Example of using hz to generate client code
+- [hz/template:](hz/hz_client) Example of using hz custom templates to generate server code
+- [hz/plugin:](hz/plugin) Example of using hz to access third-party plugins

 ## Note